 Name derivation: Pinus – Latin for pine; sabiniana – Joseph Sabine (1770–1837), English horticulturalist, founder of Transactions of the Royal Horticultural Society.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-John Rawlings subsequently added the note on the removed tree and the footnote of the term “digger.”
+John Rawlings subsequently added the note on the removed tree at Museum and Lomita and the footnote on the term “digger.”
 Sairus Patel added the Frost location and noted the Crothers and Museum/Lomita trees was missing (Mar 2018); the Museum & Palm Drive location was added Dec 2018.